Skip to main content

 the fix: before going live, review the day-of-week toggles in your TradingView indicator settings for every active algo. make sure they match your actual trading plan.

-and remember — if you change any day-of-week settings, you need to delete and recreate the TradingView alert. alerts lock in settings at creation time.
+and remember — if you change any day-of-week settings, you need to delete and recreate the TradingView alert. alerts lock in settings at creation time. full handoff: applying algo settings changes — what to do after you optimize and make algo setting changes.

 max loss interactions